OSeMOSYS/osemosys_global/docs/examples.md

 ## Example 2

-**Goal**: Modify the geographic scope, temporal settings, and emission penalty of the model.
+**Goal**: Modify the model geographic scope, temporal settings, emission penalty and generator build rates for CCG and SPV in India.

 The goal of this scenario will be to change the geographic scope to add Bangladesh, Bhutan, and Nepal to the model.
-Moreover, we will change the model horizon to be from 2020-2040 and increase the number of time slices per year from 8 to 18.
+Moreover, we will change the model horizon to be from 2023-2050 and increase the number of time slices and seasons per year.
+We also set build rates for CCG at 10 GW/yr and to 5%/yr of the total solar PV potential in India.
 Finally, we will ensure cross border trade is allowed, set the emission penalty to $50/T, and create country level result plots.

 1. Navigate to and open the file `config/config.yaml`